Course DatesTo be verified

 Re-constituted material testing and characterisation including test methods undertaken, spectroscopic appraisal, MFI testing, tensile strength test methods explained.

-Additive recycled material property enhancement, including polywood, clothing fibres, building products, laminate etc. Explanation of how the recycled polymer is used.
-Design of recycling, including theory, carbon reducing design practice explained.
-Examples re designing an existing product to reduce carbon footprint.
+Additive recycled material property enhancement, including polywood, clothing fibers, building products, laminate etc. Explanation of how the recycled polymer is used.
+Design of recycling, including theory, carbon-reducing design practice explained.
+Examples redesigning an existing product to reduce carbon footprint.